alxroyer/scenario/doc/src/devel/coding-rules/doc/docstrings.rst

 Functions and methods
 ---------------------

-.. admonition:: PyCharm configuration
-    :class: tip

-    In order to make PyCharm use the *ReStructured Text* format for docstrings, go through:
-    "File" > "Settings" > "Tools" > "Python Integrated Tools" > "Docstrings" > "Docstring format"
-    (as of PyCharm 2021.1.1)

-    Select the "reStructured Text" option.

 The 'Initializer' word in ``__init__()`` docstrings should be avoided.
 ``__init__()`` docstrings should be more specific on what the initializers do for the object.